bbc/psammead/documentation/architecture-decision-records/ADR0001-i18n_library.md

 ## Decision Outcome

 There was a clear preference among developers for option 1. `react-intl` as it is the most straight-forward and fully-supported option, providing the best developer experience out of all three.
-It was also the easiest to integrate into Psammead, as can be seen here: https://paper.dropbox.com/doc/2019-02-21-Component-Library-Meeting-i18n--AZgQeBdv~qXuQnL9jK5rcz4XAg-hSXxc23xnF6U7xnEkXwPc
+It was also the easiest to integrate into Psammead (according to our [component library meeting notes](https://paper.dropbox.com/doc/2019-02-21-Component-Library-Meeting-i18n--AZgQeBdv~qXuQnL9jK5rcz4XAg-hSXxc23xnF6U7xnEkXwPc)).